Nandhakumarpro/ls-task/README.md

 ### login page will pop up at the end of signup
 ### if login successful user upload images page will be redirected

-### Already one user existing you can use this also
+### Already one user existing. you can use following creds too ,
 ### username :  test
 ### password : testDJ